qburst/apache-config-generator/README.md

     )
 ```

- - Run **python manage.py generate_apache_config**
+ - Run **python manage.py generate_apache_config**,
 ```bash
 	$ python manage.py generate_apache_config
 ```
- - User will be prompted to enter the type of virtual hosting
+ - User will be prompted to enter the type of virtual hosting,
 ```bash
 	Please enter name based or IP based hosting (name/ip):?
 ```
 - Enter a valid option and press 'Enter' key
-- Then the user will be prompted to enter the server name or the ip address based on the previous input
+- Then the user will be prompted to enter the server name or the ip address based on the previous input,
 ```bash
 	Enter the server name:
 ```